 Clark swears by what she calls the "four-seven-eight" breathing technique: Four counts on the inhale, a seven-count hold, and eight counts on the exhale.
 "It's recommended to do that about four times," she says.

 If you jolt to consciousness stressed about something you think you'll forget, jot it down in a worry book on your nightstand.
 "Most people find that when they write things down, it's not at the top of their to-do list anymore, and so then they can rest," says Clark.

 The rush of endorphins and the boost of energy you get post-workout aren't conducive to a good night's rest.
 "I suggest trying to finish working out at least four hours before bed, and if you can't, try to incorporate something more calming or lower intensity than stimulating, like yoga or a long walk," offers Clark.
 "If it has to be high intensity, make sure to include a long cool-down period."

-Was this article helpful?
-Yes -0 No -0 5 Posted by: 👨 Becky C. McGhee
+Was this article helpful?5 Posted by: 👨 Becky C. McGhee